Virtual-Coffee/VC-Community-Docs/coffees/Notetakers/README.md

 ## Notes Template

+### {Room Leader} and {Notetaker}'s Breakout Room - Minutes for {Tuesday/Thursday}, {Date} {Month} {2021}, {Morning/Afternoon} edition of Virtual Coffee!

-_Initial Conversation here tends to be random and lighthearted, so this section can be skipped.
+_Initial conversation in the main room tends to be random and lighthearted, so this section can be skipped.
 Maybe a notable line or two at the most._

-### {Room Leader} and {Notetaker}'s Breakout Room - Minutes for {Tuesday/Thursday}, {Date} {Month} {2021}, {Morning/Afternoon} edition of Virtual Coffee!

 #### ICEBREAKER: {Insert question of the day here.}

-- Record Question Responses and make note of any new persons -- names can be recorded here}
+_Record icebreaker responses and make note of any new persons.
+Names can be recorded in this section and tagged later when posted in Slack.
+Example:_

+- Name: **FIRST TIMER!** Answer

 #### TOPIC #1: {Insert topic here.}

-- Note highlights, advice, experiences
-- You can capture as much as works for you.
-This could be a summary, or individual notes.
+_Note highlights, advice, experiences, etc. You can capture as much or as little as works for you.
+This could be a summary, bullet points, or detailed notes. **REMEMBER: Keep these notes anonymized unless expressly given permission by the participant you are quoting.**_
-- Add any reminders, news, or special events

 #### TOPIC #2: {Insert topic here.}